unoplatform/uno/doc/articles/howto-consume-webservices.md

     }
     ```

-    Notice that this method expects the **HttpMethod** representing a GET, DELETE, UPDATE, or POST operation, the string URL and an optional dictionary of headers.
+    Notice that this method expects the **HttpMethod** to represent a GET, DELETE, UPDATE, or POST operation, the string URL, and an optional dictionary of headers.
 In this initial implementation of the **WebApiBase** class, you will consume this from the **GetAsync** method you are about to implement.

 > [!NOTE]
 > You will use the header dictionary to supply the authentication key you created earlier.